pytest Introduction, By Example#

 subsystem that allows a trainer to conduct a light form of

 grading.
-Among others, there is a class Task
+Among others, there is a class Task, one of whose

 responsiblities is to calculate statistics.